TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 This U.S. Online Privacy Notice is subject to change.
 Please review it periodically.
 If we make changes to the U.S. Online Privacy Notice, we will revise the “Last Updated” date at the top of this Notice.
 Any changes to this Notice will become effective when we post the revised Notice on the Site.
 Your use of the Site following these changes means that you accept the revised Notice.

-U.S. Consumer Privacy Notice FULL PAGE VERSION U.S. Consumer Privacy Notice FACTS
+FULL PAGE VERSION U.S. Consumer Privacy Notice , closed U.S. Consumer Privacy Notice

+FACTS

 **WHAT DOES BANK OF AMERICA DO WITH YOUR PERSONAL INFORMATION?**